Are you homebound and unable to come to the Library?

 Let us bring the Library to you!
 Mount Prospect Public Library provides free delivery of library materials to Mount Prospect residents and registered cardholders who are physically unable to come to the Library due to disability or long-term illness.

 Registration for this service is easy.
-Complete the attached online form, or contact Denise Truppa, Homebound Coordinator, at 847/253-5675, ext.
+Complete the attached online form, or contact one of the Homebound Coordinators, Samantha Chiappone or Denise Truppa, at 847/253-5675 ext.
 4070, or write to:

 - Homebound Coordinator